 10. Relieve an earache

-One of the more unusual of the old wives’ tales we’ve heard, some people believe that putting Vicks on a cotton wool ball and sticking it into your ear will help to ease an earache.
+One of the more unusual tales we’ve heard is putting Vicks on a cotton wool ball and sticking it into your ear to help ease an earache.

-Personally, we don’t think sticking any foreign objects into your ear is a good idea, and you could accidentally cause damage to the delicate organs in your ear if that cotton wool gets into places it shouldn’t.
+Personally, we don’t think sticking any foreign objects into your ear is a good idea.
+You could accidentally cause damage to the delicate organs in your ear if that cotton wool gets into places it shouldn’t.

 Play it safe, and give this one a miss!

-So, there we have it folks, all of the weird and wonderful ways you can use Vaporub and some of the utterly bizarre ways that you should avoid like the plague!
+So, there we have it, all of the weird and wonderful ways you can use VapoRub.
+Of course, we can't forget about some of the utterly bizarre ways that you should avoid like the plague!

 Don’t forget, if you’re ever fighting off an illness and need a remedy that will definitely work, your doctor or pharmacist should be your first port of call.